Zurich Insurance sets climate steps to curb C02 emissions - NewsBreak

 Zurich Insurance sets climate steps to curb C02 emissions

-ZURICH, Sept 7 (Reuters) - Zurich Insurance Group (ZURN.S) unveiled new climate measures that the Swiss insurer said would cut carbon dioxide (CO2) emissions by a fifth -- or more than 40,000 tonnes per year -- by 2025.
+ZURICH (Reuters) - Zurich Insurance Group unveiled new climate measures that the Swiss insurer said would cut carbon dioxide (CO2) emissions by a fifth -- or more than 40,000 tonnes per year -- by 2025.

 The actions include reducing air travel by 70% as of 2022, switching to only electric or hybrid vehicles, slashing paper use by communicating digitally with clients, and adopting new energy efficiency targets for real estate, it said in a statement on Tuesday.

-By the end of next year, all Zurich's company restaurants were expected to serve seasonal and regionally sourced food and to introduce waste-management programmes for leftovers.
+By the end of next year, all Zurich’s company restaurants were expected to serve seasonal and regionally sourced food and to introduce waste-management programs for leftovers.

 “The climate crisis calls for urgent action and small steps taken by each of us – individuals, organizations and businesses – will add up to a giant leap over time,” Chief Executive Mario Greco said.